1. Home

 Because those pesky left behind files can be a chore to track down and manually delete, many users prefer to go the route of an app uninstaller.
 These can be a very thorough method of how to uninstall apps on Mac, but there are a few things to know:

-• Only use 3rd party apps from reputable sources, such as The App Store
+• Only use 3rd party apps from reputable sources, such as the developer’s site or the Mac App Store.

 Now that you have an idea of what to be wary of, here is an example of a 3rd party app uninstaller and how to use it.
-We’ve chosen CleanMyMac X as it is available on The App Store and officially approved by Apple.
+We’ve chosen CleanMyMac X as it’s widely used, notarized by Apple, and also available on the Mac App Store (note: the App Store build is feature-limited due to sandboxing).
 Here are the steps:

 1. Download and install CleanMyMac X from a reputable source.
-Note: there is a free version or a paid version
+Note: there is a free trial and paid options.

 CleanMyMac X uninstaller